eddyystop/feathers-an-introduction/step-by-step/readme.md

-# Step by step Introduction to Basic Feathers
+# Step by Step Intro to Basic Feathers

-"Getting you to Feathers' **ah-ha** moment as quickly as possible."
+| Getting you to Feathers' **ah-ha** moment as quickly as possible.

-> Warning: Featherjs is addictive.
+> Warning: Feathers is addictive.